 The Comstock Laws

-IN 1873, crusading moralist Anthony Comstock succeeded in having Congress pass a “decency” bill which outlined a wide range of moral guidelines and penalties for any sexually oriented publication, including information about family planning, abortion, venerial disease, contraceptives and so on.
+In 1873, Comstock lobbied Congress to pass a “decency” bill which outlined a wide range of moral guidelines and penalties for any sexually oriented publication, including information about family planning, abortion, venerial disease, contraceptives or sexual issues of any kind.
 Even a printed discussion of birth control was obscene and therefore not protected by the First Amendment.
 Comstock was named a special agent of the Post Office and given free transportation to go wherever he wanted and enforce the law that carried his own name.
-He bragged later that he was responsible for sending enough people to jail to fill a 61 coach passenger train .
+He bragged later that he was responsible for sending enough people to jail to fill a 61 coach passenger train.

 Comstock’s own New York Society for the Suppression of Vice and the Boston Watch and Ward Society were two of the leaders.
-If you ever hear the phrase “Banned in Boston,” — this is the group that had it banned.
-Among things they found objectionable: Walt Whitman’s Leaves of Grass (1882); Bocaccio’s The Decameron and Rabelais’ Gargantua and Pantagruel (1903 – lost the case); Elinor Glyn’s Three Weeks (1907); Robert Keable’s Simon Called Peter (1922 ); Floyd Dell’s Janet March (1923); Herbert Asbury’s Hatrack, published in H.L.
+If you ever hear the phrase “Banned in Boston,” you may find it interesting to know that this is the group that had it banned.
+Among things they found objectionable: Walt Whitman’s Leaves of Grass (1882); Bocaccio’s The Decameron and Rabelais’ Gargantua and Pantagruel (1903); Elinor Glyn’s Three Weeks (1907); Robert Keable’s Simon Called Peter (1922 ); Floyd Dell’s Janet March (1923); Herbert Asbury’s Hatrack, published in H.L.
 Mencken’s American Mercury (1926) which led to Mencken’s arrest.
 As Steve King writes in “H.L.
 Mencken and the Booboisie:“

 Mencken’s most famous literary battle was fought in 1926, over a forgettable short story he published by Herbert Asbury, entitled “Hatrack.”
 Hatrack was a small-town prostitute whose efforts to reform were indignantly rebuffed.
 It became her habit to take her Catholic clients to the Protestant cemetery, and vice-versa.
 The punch line of the story occurs when one of the local gentlemen tenders Hatrack a dollar, to which she responds, “You know damned well I haven’t got any change.”